UtrechtUniversity/MATLAB-on-HPC/Part-1-Mac.md

 In the SSH session to the docker container in the Terminal, set the DISPLAY variable with your internet IP address followed by `:0.0`.
 E.g.

 ```
-$ export DISPLAY=145.107.146.50:0.0
+$ export DISPLAY=123.456.789.01:0.0
 ```

 This is the IPv4-address that can be found in *Preferences --> Network --> Advanced --> TCP/IP*.
-Or look it upin with [your browser](https://whatismyipaddress.com).
+Or look it up with [your browser](https://whatismyipaddress.com).

 Check if Xserver-Client is working by starting the xclock application: